warren-bank/Android-RTSP-IPCam-Viewer/README.md

   * is great
   * is the defacto standard for this kind of app
   * is inexpensive ($4 MSRP, occasionally $1 on sale)
+  * cons:
+    * none
+      * this a personal quirk..
+        * I prefer to not add Google account(s) to most of my Android devices
 * [IP Cam Viewer](https://hit-mob.com/ip-cam-viewer-android/) by [Robert Chou](mailto:robert.chou@gmail.com)
   * has pretty good reviews
   * is the go-to _free_ option for this kind of app